How to Draft an Affidavit of Heirship

 This sample affidavit of heirship is not provided for you to fill in the blanks.
 It is meant to help you draw up your own affidavit of heirship.
 It is an example of the most common situations seen when drawing up an affidavit of heirship.

-< > tells you the type of information needs to be filled.
+< > tells you the type of information that needs to be filled in.